CpanelInc/tech-ESP/README.md

 * If MySQL is down
 * If an new ssh connection/logout is detected
 * If the mailserver is down
+* If yum is running or has an stale lock

 ### What other features does ESP have ###